Exabyte-io/documentation/docs/infrastructure/compute/parameters.md

 ## Notifications

 Finally, in the "Notifications" section on the right-hand side of the interface, the possibility to be notified as a user about the start of the calculation on the supercomputing cluster, about its termination, or about a possible accidental abortion, can be accessed.
-The user can click on the button corresponding to each type of event to trigger the associated notifications.
+The user can click on the button corresponding to [each type of Job status](../../jobs/status.md) to trigger the associated notifications.

 Alternatively, all three notification types can be activated simultaneously by clicking the user icon.

-> NOTE: in addition, the computational parameters are also explained in [this page](data.md)